Keith McLellan: Honors

-Non-Playing career
+Non-playing career

 Keith McLellan received a Diploma in physical education from Sydney Teachers College in 1949 and a Masters of Education degree from University of Sydney in 1969.
 He taught at secondary schools in Australia and Yorkshire before becoming a foundation staff member of Wollongong Teachers College (amalgamated with the University of Wollongong 1982) in 1962.
-He coached their rugby union team 1962-68.
+He coached their rugby union team 1962–68.
 He retired as a Senior Lecturer in Education from the University of Wollongong in 1990 and purchased the Terrace Bookshop in Kiama which he ran for 5 years.

-Genealogical information
+Personal life

 Keith McLellan married Gwen Maston, the sister of Australian Olympic silver medallist and athletics coach, June Ferguson, on 12 November 1951.
 They had one son Michael born 27 October 1952.